akhilamaram/VTU-ML-Lab-Manual/README.md

 ML-lab-programs-VTU 7th sem-15CSL76
 All machine learning lab programs as per vtu syllabus 15CSL76

-1. Implement and demonstratethe FIND-Salgorithm for finding the most specific hypothesis based on a given set of training data samples.
+1. Implement and demonstrate the FIND-Salgorithm for finding the most specific hypothesis based on a given set of training data samples.
 Read the training data from a .CSV file.

-2. For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithmto output a description of the set of all hypotheses consistent with the training examples.
+2. For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithm to output a description of the set of all hypotheses consistent with the training examples.

 3. Write a program to demonstrate the working of the decision tree based ID3 algorithm.
 Use an appropriate data set for building the decision tree and apply this knowledge toclassify a new sample.